 The Panel considered the P138 Assessment Report (P138AR, reference 3), and the assessment by the PSMG of whether P138 better facilitates the Applicable BSC Objectives.
 The Panel noted that no consensus had been reached by the PSMG as to whether P138 better facilitates the Applicable BSC Objectives.
-The Panel agreed by a majority that the Proposed Modification P138 does not better facilitate the Applicable BSC Objectives and therefore should not be made.
+The Panel agreed by a majority that the Proposed Modification P138 does not better facilitate the Applicable BSC Objectives and therefore should not be made, as they supported arguments against P138 as set out below.